There's a new sense of excitement surrounding Humana Inc. (HUM) - The Dwinnex

 Dividends & Splits

-HUM’s forward annual dividend rate is 3.15, up from 2.58 a year ago.
-Against a Trailing Annual Dividend Yield of 0.51%, it implies a Forward Annual Dividend Yield of 0.65%.
+With its trailing 12-month dividend rate of 2.58, HUM has a forward annual dividend rate of 3.15.
+Against a Trailing Annual Dividend Yield of 0.52%, it implies a Forward Annual Dividend Yield of 0.65%.
 The stock’s 5-year Average Dividend Yield is 0.64.
 The current Payout Ratio is 12.10% for HUM, which recently paid a dividend on Oct 27, 2022 with an ex-dividend date of Jun 28, 2022.
 Stock splits for the company last occurred on Jul 31, 1991 when the company split stock in a 3:2 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 21 analysts.
+The firm’s stock currently is rated by 21 analysts.
 On average, analysts expect EPS of $6.28 for the current quarter, with a high estimate of $6.89 and a low estimate of $5.71, while EPS last year was $4.83.
 The consensus estimate for the next quarter is $2.24, with high estimates of $3.22 and low estimates of $1.84.

 Analysts are recommending an EPS of between $25 and $24.47 for the fiscal current year, implying an average EPS of $24.73.
 EPS for the following year is $27.72, with 26 analysts recommending between $28.54 and $27.28.